anotherlab/UsbSerialForAndroid/README.md

 For other help and discussion, please join the usb-serial-for-android Google Group, [usb-serial-for-android](https://groups.google.com/forum/?fromgroups#!forum/usb-serial-for-android).

+Pull Requests are welcome, but please include what hardware was used for testing.
+I do not have the hardware or the bandwidth to test the various chipsets supported by the library.

 ## Author, License, and Copyright

 This library is licensed under LGPL Version 2.1.
 Please see LICENSE.txt for the complete license.